 - Scale-covered bodies

 A lot of what lizards consume depends on the size of the animal, both directly and indirectly, along with its behavior and hunting or foraging style.
 You’ll find smaller ones like anoles, which are about 3-5 inches including its tail, to the formidable Komodo dragon at lengths of up to 10 feet.

 The menu also varies with the habitat.
 Their diet and terrain are inexorably linked, reflecting their evolutionary history and adaptability.

 Size of the Animal and Diet

 Most lizards rely on predation to get food.
-The food varies from the ants that horned lizards prefer to the bird eggs that Gila monsters take to the larger mammals that a Komodo dragon may bring down for prey.
+The food varies from the ants that horned lizards prefer, to the bird eggs that Gila monsters take, and to the larger mammals that a Komodo dragon may take down as prey.